 - A Recorder should decline to serve on a bridge appeals committee when other qualified individuals are available.

-- The Recorder should be available for any tournament sponsored by his Appointing Body.
+- The Recorder should be available for any tournament sponsored by his or her Appointing Body.
 If not available, the Recorder or the Appointing Body is responsible to nominate a qualified assistant to perform all recorder functions.
 The Assistant Recorder is subject to all limitations imposed on the Recorder.
 In the event that no Recorder is available at a tournament, the Director-in-Charge (DIC) will act as an on-site Recorder.
 The DIC is responsible for sending any and all Player Memos to the organization’s Recorder.

-- The DIC of the tournament shall ensure that a copy of all Player Memos are forwarded to the ACBL National Recorder for review.
+- The DIC of the tournament shall also ensure that a copy of all Player Memos are forwarded to the ACBL National Recorder for review.

 GUIDELINES FOR EXECUTION OF DUTIES

 - The Recorder must make his best effort to maintain the confidentiality of the Player Memos.
 Unless confidentiality is waived by the Reporter, the Recorder should maintain, as confidential, the identity of the Reporter, even if this precludes speaking with the Subject of the report.
 Such information may be revealed only when necessary to the investigation and in maintaining files and records.
 Violating the confidentiality of the process is a basis for removal from office.
-This responsibility is of the highest priority and must continue even after his duties have ended.
+This responsibility is of the highest priority and must continue even after the Recorder’s duties duties have ended.

-- The Subject and the Reporter are entitled to privacy regarding the reported incident subject to the needs of the investigation.
-If the Recorder files a Complaint based, in part, upon a Player Memo, that Player Memo becomes evidence and the Reporter becomes a witness, if available, subject to the Reporter’s continuing right to assert confidentiality.
+- The Subject and the Reporter are entitled to privacy regarding the reported incident, subject to the needs of the investigation.
+If the Recorder files a Complaint based, in whole or part, upon a Player Memo, that Player Memo becomes evidence and the Reporter becomes a witness, if available, subject to the Reporter’s continuing right to assert confidentiality.
 Further confidentiality and privacy, if any, are determined by the Code of Disciplinary Regulations.

 - A Recorder should inform club managers, tournament chairpersons and tournament directors of the proper procedures for delivery of Player Memos to the Recorder.